rusefi/rusefi_documentation/HOWTO-quick-start.md

 ### Step 4

 Connect TunerStudio to your ECU.
-With this your TunerStudio screen should come to life!
+Assuming the pre-requisites for sensors as [outlined here](First-Engine-Start.md) are met your TunerStudio screen should come to life!

 You should see sensor inputs and some output values like ignition timing and dwell.

-If things are set up properly, you should see reasonable values for [Coolant temperature], [Air Intake temperature], [Battery Voltage], [Manifold Air Pressure] (should be near 100kpa if you're using a MAP sensor) and even your [throttle pedal position].
+If things are set up properly, you should see reasonable values for [Coolant temperature (CLT)], [Intake Air temperature (IAT)], [Battery Voltage], [Manifold Air Pressure (MAP/MAF)] (should be near 100kpa if you're using a MAP sensor) and even your [throttle position sensor (TPS)].
 The values may show some jitters.
 [RPMs] should be 0.
 Push your throttle pedal and see if you get a response.
 Congratulations- your rusEFI can "see" your car.

 ### Step 5

 Calibrate your throttle pedal.
 Go to "Tools" -> "Calibrate TPS".
 Don't touch the throttle and click on "Get Current" next to "Closed Throttle ADC count".
-Now step on the gas (full-throttle/pedal fully depressed) And do the same for no-throttle (pedal fully released).
-Burn to ECU.
+Now step on the throttle pedal (full-throttle/pedal fully depressed) **and** do the same for no-throttle (pedal fully released).

+**Save (Burn) calibration to ECU.**

 ### Step 6